 Exclusions: Italian Continuers.
 Other eligibility rules apply to the study of this subject.
-Check with
+Check with your teacher or NESA's ACE Manual.

 The Italian Beginners Stage 6 course is a two year course, which has been designed for students who wish to begin their study of Italian at senior secondary level.
 It is intended to cater only for students with no prior knowledge or experience of the Italian language, either spoken or written, or whose experience is derived solely from, or is equivalent to, its study for 100 hours or less in Stage 4 or Stage 5.